garagehive/garagehive.github.io/docs/garagehive-data-export-to-garagehive.md

       ![](media/carsys-software.png)

-Contact CarSys support team, for a detailed guide on how to export your system data.
+If you want to export data from CarSys Software, contact their support team and request them to provide you with the necessary data export from your system in universally readable formats, such as CSV or XML.

 [Go back to top](#top)